WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

     :alt: additive_manufacturing

-The Extruder class is used to simulate processes that add material to a part.
+The :class:`Extruder` class is used to simulate processes that add material to a part.
 Examples of such processes include 3d printing, welding, and coating.

-The properties of the extruder can be grouped into two categories and are described in the extruder_properties dictionary.
+The properties of the :class:`Extruder` can be grouped into two categories and are described in the extruder_properties dictionary.
 These categories are:
 - The extrusion pattern
 - The material properties